yash0224/Property-Rental-Agency/README.md

 # DBMS-project
 ## Renting Properties Online :
-A web application that allows users to rent properties online.
+A Web Application that allows users to rent properties online.
 The application is built using React, MySQL, Express, and Node.js.
 It provides a user-friendly interface for searching and browsing available properties, and allows users to submit rental applications and manage their rental agreements.

 ## Features :
 Property search and browsing
 User registration and login
-Property listing with  various filters (like properties in hyderabad city) Rental application submission and management
+Property listing with  various filters (like properties in Hyderabad city) Rental application submission and management
 Admin dashboard for managing properties, users, and rentals

 ## To run the application locally:
-git clone file
+- git clone file

+-Run frontend
-cd client
+1.cd client
-npm install
+2.npm install
-npm start
+3.npm start

+-Run server
-cd server
+1.cd server
-npm install
+2.npm install
-nodemon server
+3.nodemon server

-change your database values accordingly
+- Connect to you respective Database